tftranslate/PatentTools/README.md

 This add-in has been validated to work reasonably well and fast in English as well as non-English languages when using **gemma-4 26b** in **non-thinking mode** via an OpenAI-compatible server endpoint provided by llama.cpp running on a DGX Spark.

-All changes applied by the plugin, i.e. the references signs inserted, are marked up in track changes mode so you can be sure the model does not modify the claims.
+All changes applied by the plugin, i.e. the reference signs inserted, are marked up in track changes mode so you can be sure the model does not modify the claims in any unintended way.

+Further features may be added in the future.

 ## What it does

 Patent Tools is designed to:

 - Read the current selection, or the whole document if nothing is selected.
-- Let you enter a list of reference signs (extracting reference signs is currently out of scope, you could jsut upload the description into a chatbot and ask it to prepare a list) in free format along with any custom prompts.
+- Let you enter a list of reference signs (extracting reference signs is currently out of scope, you could just upload the description into a chatbot and ask it to prepare a list) in free format along with any custom prompts.
 - Use any OpenAI-compatible chat-completions endpoint to produce a version of the claims from the current selection or whole documents with reference signs inserted.
 - Insert the returned reference signs into the Word document using Track Changes without altering anything else.
 - Keep formatting and punctuation intact as far as possible through conservative alignment logic.